airshipit/promenade/docs/source/configuration/pki-catalog.rst

 PKI Catalog
 ===========

 Configuration for certificate and keypair generation in the cluster.
+The ``promenade generate-certs`` command will read all ``PKICatalog`` documents and either find pre-existing certificates/keys, or generate new ones based on the given definition.

 Sample Document